This is becoming a next-level solution to the impending potential for total automation.

 A recent philosophical debate on the BBC’s “The Public Philosopher” demonstrated that the audience were not grasping the concept of ‘when the machines take over’ as they all argued for work-based identity or community, and completely missed the opportunities arising from machine-based industry.
 As soon as a machine takes over your role, you are then free to spend your days doing whatever interests you, whether that’s coming up with a new profile tool for psychologist, or gazing at stars through a telescope, or simply watching television all day.
 The freedom to choose is now yours.

 If you got your sense of identity from your work, you will find similar ways to construct yourself once your time is free.
-It might be community-based, or it might be
+It might be community-based, or it might be familial.
+However you construct your thinking, it can be reconstructed with the relevant influences.

 How Much Will it Cost?